yarelm/blog/content/post/ai-first-engineering-culture.md

 - They played with vibe-coding a few times, and it ended up as a big ball of mud.
 They know the meaning of it - it's not maintainable over time, and it's a tech debt factory.

-- Their LinkedIn feed is filled with non-technical influencers who keep bragging about AI ("I made a website in 5 minutes, it's the end of software engineering", "I can do everything with n8n, no-code for the win")
+- Their LinkedIn feed is filled with non-technical influencers who keep bragging about AI ("I made a website in 5 minutes, it's the end of software engineering", "I can do everything with n8n, no-code for the win").
+But these people never owned production.

 - AI-slop is everywhere.
 They become very picky and defensive.